Last updated:

 Let’s dive deeper into each driver and its digital workplace enablers.

-According to Gallup, only 27% of U.S. employees strongly believe in their organization’s values, and less than half even know what those values are.
-This disconnect can lead to checking out: One in five employees feels disengaged from their work when they aren’t connected to the company or culture, says collaboration technology vendor Owl Labs
+Shared values are central to the value of employee experience and its ROI.
+Unfortunately, according to Gallup, only 27% of U.S. employees strongly believe in their organization’s values, and less than half even know what those values are.
+This disconnect can lead to checking out: One in five employees feels disengaged from their work when they aren’t connected to the company or culture, says videoconferencing vendor Owl Labs

 EX software features like content creation tools, enterprise search, topic tags, and social functionality can help improve employee ROI through creation, organization, and promotion of a knowledge base of resources and inspiration that embeds and radiates your values.